 How to get to Fosslaug hot spring?

 The parking lot to reach Fosslaug is about a 5-minute drive off the Ring Road.
-Turn south off the Ring Road near Varmahlíð onto road 752.
+To reach it, take road 752 south off the Ring Road near Varmahlíð, drive 7 km, then turn left onto road 753.

 Tips for visiting Fosslaug